dtrelogan/react-formstate/docs/formExtension.md

 }
 ```

-you can leave the contact component as is and instead use a form object in the parent
+you can leave the contact component as is and instead use a form object in the parent:

 ```jsx
 render() {